 Rick Fedrizzi, CEO of the U.S. Green Building Council (USGBC) and CEO of the Green Building Certification Institute (GBCI), was one of the original co-founders of the organization in 1993.
 Since that time he has tripled USGBC's membership and cemented its role as a leadership voice in the global sustainability movement.

-USGBC’s LEED (Leadership in Energy and Environmental Design) green building program has been a cornerstone of Rick’s efforts.
-Since its launch in 2000, LEED has grown exponentially: nearly 55,000 commercial projects spanning 10.1 billion square feet and more than 116,000 residential units around the world participate in LEED, with 1.7 million square feet of building space earning LEED certification every day.
-Nearly 190,000 LEED professional credential holders are engaged in advancing this global movement.
+USGBC’s LEED green building program has been the cornerstone of Rick’s efforts.
+Since its launch in 2000, more than 55,000 commercial projects spanning 10.1 billion square feet, and more than 154,000 residential units around the world participate in LEED, with 1.7 million square feet of building space earning LEED certification every day.
+Nearly 200,000 LEED professional credential holders are engaged in advancing this global movement.

 The scope of work at USGBC reaches beyond LEED to include a robust chapter network, the Center for Green Schools, a strong advocacy initiative, and the development and deployment of a variety of technology platforms to support green building data collection and analysis, including LEED Online, the LEED Dynamic Plaque, and the Green Building Information Gateway (GBIG.org).

 Under Rick’s direction, GBCI was stood up as an independent certification and credentialing body in 2008, and since that time it has expanded its influence around the globe.
 It provides services to LEED, the WELL Building Standard, PEER, and SITES, and it has developed a network of global partnerships with Bureau Veritas and TERI, among others to extend its capacity internationally.
 With its recent acquisition of GRESB, there is now an asset-to-portfolio measurement solution for the world’s largest asset class.